What Is Dental Bonding?

 The Composite Resin Is Then Applied

-The acidic gel is then rinsed off, and the tooth is dried again.
-Next, the composite resin is carefully applied.
-The dentist will select a resin shade that closely matches the color of your teeth, ensuring a natural-looking result.
-The composite resin is applied in multiple layers, and a specialized blue light is used to cure each layer, ensuring optimal strength and durability.
+After rinsing off the gel and drying the tooth again, the composite resin is applied.
+The dentist selects a resin shade that blends seamlessly with your natural teeth for a realistic appearance.
+The resin is applied in layers, with each one cured using a special blue light to enhance its strength and durability.

 Last Touches